nxn128/serverless-query/README.md

 ## Limitations
 * Queries can currently return no more than 1000 records.
-* Pagination is "manual" in that while limit can be passed in offset cannot currently and all records gather are returned (up to the 1000 record max).
+* Pagination is "manual" in that while limit can be passed in as a parameter offset cannot, but instead it currently relies on user to submit query with OFFSET.
+  All records up to 1000 rows are returned in one chunk.
 * When printing to the terminal, only the visible area is printed to, so some columns may not display if the table is wide.
 If the screen is expanded the query needs to be re-run.
 A min-width is set on the columns